mariahazmir/mariahazmir/README.md

 - 🖥️ Tackling the challenges of CS50 AI, one line of code at a time!
 - 🏎️ Engaged in the F1 in Schools community, where tech meets speed.
-- 📚 Currently pursuing a Foundation in Engineering, with my sights set on Computer Science.
+- 📚 Currently pursuing a Foundation in Engineering, with my sights set on Computer Science with AI.

 ## How to Reach Me